15.1 echo: Print a line of text

 Disable interpretation of backslash escapes in each string.
 This is the default.
 If -e and -E are both specified, the last one given takes effect.

 If the POSIXLY_CORRECT environment variable is set, then when echo’s first argument is not -n it outputs option-like arguments instead of treating them as options.
 For example, echo -ne hello outputs ‘-ne hello’ instead of plain ‘hello’.
 Also backslash escapes are always enabled.
-Note to echo the string ‘-n’, one of the characters can be escaped in either octal or hexadecimal representation.
+To echo the string ‘-n’, one of the characters can be escaped in either octal or hexadecimal representation.
 For example, echo -e '\x2dn'.

 POSIX does not require support for any options, and says that the behavior of echo is implementation-defined if any string contains a backslash or if the first argument is -n.
 Portable programs should use the printf command instead.
 See printf: Format and print data.